eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 -   The value of the Attestation Provider signature.

-In addition, also timestamps, such as the signing or issuing time of the attestation and the ‘valid from’ and ‘valid until’ timestamps may be unique, if they are precise enough.
+In addition, also timestamps, such as the signing or issuing time of the attestation and the 'valid from' and 'valid until' timestamps may be unique, if they are precise enough.
 For example, if the timestamps include milliseconds, this will almost always be the case.